OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

   2. Change the **Preset name** to `n6001`

+      >**Note:** The current release OFSS script only supports Memory preset files named `n6001`, so you must use this name.
+Future releases will allow for unique preset file names.

       ![mem_ss_preset_name](images/mem_ss_preset_name.png)

   3. Click the **...** button to select the location for the **Preset file**.